engrnvd/laravel-crud-generator/README.md

 ### Templates

-In case you don't like the default code that is generated for you, the templates for the generated model, controller and the views are located in the `/resources/views/vendor/crud/templates` directory.
+In case you don't like the default code that is generated for you, the templates for the generated model, controller and the views are located in the `/resources/views/vendor/crud` directory.
 You are free to edit them as you like.
+Or make a copy of any of the templates directory and refer to it in the `config/crud.php`.

 ## Known Problems and Their Solutions